tchajed/sys-verif-fa25/docs/notes/concurrency.md

 m.Unlock()
 ```

-No longer any doubt about what interleavings are possible.
+There's no longer any doubt about what interleavings are possible: each critical section must run atomically, so even with multiple calls to `fmt.Println` we expect only the two possible interleavings (plus the possibility that the goroutine never runs and we only see "bye... there").

 ### WaitGroup (barrier)